9 Ways to Protect Kids from Consumerism and Why It's Important

 - Talking about your day

 If they watch TV where ads can’t be skipped, teach them where the mute button is and make a game of trying to hit it quickly when ads come on.
-Then teach them that this is the time to go to the loo or see how much of a puzzle they can do.
+Then teach them that this is the time to go to the bathroom or see how much of a puzzle they can do.

 But it’s not just TV: 87 percent of the most popular kids websites contain advertising.
 If you have young children, make a list of sites you’re happy for them to visit and bookmark them.
 Be aware of what older kids are looking at and where messaging might be getting to them.
 Try to find ad-free alternatives to their news and media sources and install a good ad blocker, but also be prepared to pay for quality ad-free content.